mtmse/deprecated-dotify-cli/README.md

   * Split a PEF-file into one file per volume
   * Merge several PEF-files into one

+## Using ##
+Download the [latest release](https://github.com/brailleapps/braille-utils-cli/releases) and unpack it.
+For more information see, the user guide in the `docs` folder.

 ## Building ##
 Build with `gradlew build` (Windows) or `./gradlew build` (Mac/Linux)